Medicare (United States): Part B: Medical insurance

-Part B medical insurance helps pay for some services and products not covered by Part A, generally on an outpatient basis (but can also apply to acute care settings per physician designated observation status at a hospital).
-Part B is optional.
-It is often deferred if the beneficiary or his/her spouse is still working and has group health coverage through that employer.
-There is a lifetime penalty (10% per year on the premium) imposed for not enrolling in Part B when first eligible.
+The Monthly Premium for Part B for 2025 is $185.00 per month (for 2024 it was $174.70 per month).

-Part B coverage begins once a patient meets his or her deductible ($183 for 2017), then typically Medicare covers 80% of the RUC-set rate for approved services, while the remaining 20% is the responsibility of the patient, either directly or indirectly by private group retiree or Medigap insurance.
+Part B coverage begins once a patient meets his or her deductible ($257 for 2025), then typically Medicare covers 80% of the RUC-set rate for approved services, while the remaining 20% is the responsibility of the patient, either directly or indirectly by private group retiree or Medigap insurance.
 Part B coverage covers 100% for preventive services such as yearly mammogram screenings, osteoporosis screening, and many other preventive screenings.

-Part B coverage includes outpatient physician services, visiting nurse, and other services such as x-rays, laboratory and diagnostic tests, influenza and pneumonia vaccinations, blood transfusions, renal dialysis, outpatient hospital procedures, limited ambulance transportation, immunosuppressive drugs for organ transplant recipients, chemotherapy, hormonal treatments such as Lupron, and other outpatient medical treatments administered in a doctor's office.
-It also includes chiropractic care.
-Medication administration is covered under Part B if it is administered by the physician during an office visit.
-No prior authorization is required for any services rendered.

 Part B also helps with durable medical equipment (DME), including but not limited to canes, walkers, lift chairs, wheelchairs, and mobility scooters for those with mobility impairments.
 Prosthetic devices such as artificial limbs and breast prosthesis following mastectomy, as well as one pair of eyeglasses following cataract surgery, and oxygen for home use are also covered.

-Complex rules control Part B benefits, and periodically issued advisories describe coverage criteria.
-On the national level these advisories are issued by CMS, and are known as National Coverage Determinations (NCD).
-Local Coverage Determinations (LCD) apply within the multi-state area managed by a specific regional Medicare Part B contractor (which is an insurance company), and Local Medical Review Policies (LMRP) were superseded by LCDs in 2003.
-Coverage information is also located in the CMS Internet-Only Manuals (IOM), the Code of Federal Regulations (CFR), the Social Security Act, and the Federal Register.
+Medically necessary emergency ambulance transport is covered by Part B if transport by any other method is dangerous to health.
+Non-emergency ambulance transport, or transport when not suffering from a medical emergency, may be covered if a physician orders that ambulance transport is medically necessary.
+Transport by an air ambulance, either fixed-wing or helicopter, may also be covered if specialized services are required that are unable to be provided by ground services.

-The Monthly Premium for Part B for 2019 is $135.50 per month but anyone on Social Security in 2019 is "held harmless" from that amount if the increase in their SS monthly benefit does not cover the increase in their Part B premium from 2019 to 2020.
+Anyone on Social Security (SS) in 2019 is "held harmless" from the 2019 amount if the increase in their SS monthly benefit does not cover the increase in their Part B premium from 2019 to 2020.
 This hold harmless provision is significant in years when SS does not increase but that is not the case for 2020.
 There are additional income-weighted surtaxes for those with incomes more than $85,000 per annum.